 Mrs. Nikki Dyba: Theater Teacher

 Nikki Dyba originally comes from London England and performed on stage in London and Oxford .
 Since coming to the states Nikki has been in approximately 21 Productions, directed 10 Productions and co wrote a stage play .
-Nikki is now a Director and founder of Jacksonville Performing Arts and stages shows at the USO of NC, Jacksonville Center that have raised over $11,000 for our Military Community.
-Nikki is beyond thrilled to be partnering up with the One World Montessori.
+Nikki is now a Director and founder of Jacksonville Performing Arts.
+JPA has just moved in to there new home and are offering classes and shows!
+Nikki continues to be a partner with the One World Montessori.